dvob/k8s-s2s-auth/README.md

 curl -H "Authorization: Bearer $token" http://localhost:8080
 ```

-## Disadvantages
+### Disadvantages
 We have now seen how we can use service accounts to implement authentication.
 But the shown methods have some drawbacks:

+TokenReview:
+* Needs additional request to the API server
+* The application has to talk to the Kubernetes API
+* Token never expires unless you delete/recreate the service account

+JWT:
 * Tokens never expire (no `exp` field in JWT)
 * Tokens have no audience (no `aud` field in JWT)
 * Copying the service account public key (`sa.pub`) from the API server to all services which have to do authentication is not optimal

-## New Features
 ### TokenRequestProjection
 The TokenRequestProjection feature enables the injection of service account tokens into a Pod through a projected volume.
-This is a beta feature since Kubernetes 1.12.
-It gets enabled by passing the options `--service-account-issuer` and `--service-account-signing-key-file` to the API server.

 In contrast to the service account tokens we've used before, these tokens have the following benefits:
 * Tokens expire (`exp` claim in JWT is set)